linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 09.06.2024 (announcement Web4)
+- 🌐 Imagine Web4 in everyone's hands! 🤝 At Linkspreed, we’re planning new partnerships to make this a reality.
+Who should we team up with next?
+Share your thoughts below! ⬇️💬 #Linkspreed #Web4 #Partnerships #FutureInternet

+### 09.06.2024 (announcement Web4)
+- 🚀 Imagine a world where the web is more connected than ever! 🌐 At Linkspreed, we’re crafting features that redefine the Internet of the Future! 🔮✨ What’s on your Web4 wish list?
+Drop your ideas below! ⬇️💡 #Linkspreed #Web4 #FutureTech

 ### 08.06.2024 (announcement Web4)
 - 🌐 Building bridges to the future!
 At Linkspreed, we're expanding our Web4 partnerships every day.
 Got ideas or want to collaborate?
 Let’s connect and innovate together! 💡🤝 Drop your thoughts below! 👇 #Web4 #Partnerships #Innovation #Linkspreed